storyfeet/bob_cards_elm/rules.md

 The other players may then activate any of their jobs that also produce the same resource by dice, paying their appropriate cost.

-All players then roll and gain the full amount they rolled, plus half of the amount the other players combined rolled (rounded up).
+All players then roll and gain the full amount they rolled.

+They also gain half, rounded up, of what the co-worker who rolled the most, not themselves, rolled.

 ## Trade